travel

 Shop at Local Markets

-Markets are a fantastic option for picking up fresh, naturally gluten-free foods like fruits, vegetables, meat, and fish.
+Markets are a fantastic option for picking up fresh, naturally gluten-free foods like fruits, vegetables, meat, cheese and fish.
 These ingredients are not only gluten-free but also provide you with an authentic taste of local cuisine.

 6. Traveling to Gluten-Free-Friendly Destinations